 If you have private medical insurance, always check with them what cover they provide for medication at any stage of your treatment as this will be dependent on the terms of your individual policy cover.

 What symptoms will respond well to medication?

 Medications are prescribed to control the symptoms you experience.
 As each person responds differently to any medication, how effective they will be will depend upon how your body and chemical balance responds.

-Some symptoms tend to respond well to particular medications, for example Sinemet and Madopar may help with stiffness and slowness of movement, whilst anticholinergics may improve tremor.
+Some symptoms tend to respond well to particular medications, for example Sinemet and Madopar may be particularly helpful with stiffness and slowness of movement.
 You will need to monitor your responses with your doctor to see what works best for you.